 With a business plan, you are:

-What you Need Before Starting your Business Plan
+What You Need Before Starting Your Investing Business Plan

 Before you get started writing your business plan, you need to put together a few pieces of information:

 Before you even start typing, you need to know your goals and write them down.
-Here’s an example:
+The infographic above has an example of how to backwards plan and fill in the blanks.

 Alright, now that you have a general idea of where you are going and how you will get there, you are ready to start writing your business plan.